sattheone/FinanceTracker/README.md

 - [ ] Voice-based transaction entry
 - [ ] OCR for physical document scanning

+## Data Privacy & Security

+⚠️ **Important**: This application contains demo/sample financial data for demonstration purposes only.

+### Privacy Guidelines
+- All personal names, amounts, and financial details in the demo data are fictional
+- Before deploying or sharing this code, ensure all personal information is removed
+- Use placeholder data for public repositories
+- Keep actual financial data in private, secure environments

+### Recommended Practices
+1. **Never commit real financial data** to version control
+2. **Use environment variables** for sensitive configuration
+3. **Implement proper authentication** for production use
+4. **Regular security audits** of the codebase
+5. **Backup strategies** for important financial data

 ## License

-This project is created specifically for Satheesh & Family's personal financial management.
+This project is open source and available under the MIT License.

 ---

-**Note**: This application contains sample financial data based on the provided financial plan.
-All amounts and projections are for demonstration purposes and should be updated with real-time data for actual use.
+**Note**: This application contains sample financial data for demonstration purposes.
+All amounts and projections should be replaced with real data for actual use.
+Ensure proper data privacy and security measures when handling real financial information.